What is a Dual Fuel Generator?

 Why Buy a Dual Fuel Generator?

-The main advantage of a dual fuel generator is the ability to use two different fuel sources.
-That adds peace of mind, along with more flexibility in how you use your generator.
+The main advantage of a Dual Fuel generator is the ability to use two different fuel sources.
+That adds peace of mind, along with more flexibility with using your generator.

 Preparedness